aws/karpenter-provider-aws/website/content/en/preview/contributing/development-guide.md

 If you are only interested in building the Karpenter images and not deploying the updated release to your cluster immediately with Helm, you can run the following:

-*Note: that this will produce a build with the latest version of https://github.com/kubernetes-sigs/karpenter.
+*Note: that this will produce a build with the version of https://github.com/kubernetes-sigs/karpenter in your local filesystem.

 ```bash
 export $